MtJakhar/MtJakhar/README.md

 Full-Stack Developer
 --------------------

-*   🖥️  See my most recent project at [Journaling App](http://breakabletoy-journalapp.herokuapp.com)
+*   🖥️  See my most recent project at https://github.com/MtJakhar/nextjs-restaurant.
+*   🖥️  Here is my Launch Academy Project which has been deployed to Heroku .
+[Journaling App](http://breakabletoy-journalapp.herokuapp.com)
 *   ✉️   You can contact me at [mtjakhar2@gmail.com](mailto:mtjakhar2@gmail.com)
 *   🧠  I'm learning Material UI, and Next.Js.
 *   📚  I enjoy reading nonfiction books on history, geopolitics, and philosophy.
 Recently, I've also been exploring the sci-fi and fantasy genres.
 *  🌍 I'm fascinated by languages, and I'm currently studying Farsi, Dari, and Urdu.
 *  🍸 When I'm not reading or studying, I love mixing cocktails and experimenting with new recipes.
 *  🎮 I'm an occasional gamer, and I particularly enjoy playing RPGs and strategy games.